rugare-m/Bioinformatic-Discovery-of-Clinically-Relevant-Splicing-Variants-in-Public-Datasets/README.md

 # Bioinformatic Discovery of Clinically Relevant Splicing Variants in Public Datasets

 ### Background
-This work was done as part of a 3-month internship at Kings College London, and Guy's & St Thomas Hospital's Genomics Innovation Unit (GUI) in London.
-The project was supervised by [Dr Ali Raza Awan](https://www.linkedin.com/in/ali-awan-phd-51041860/?originalSubdomain=uk), the GUI lead.
+This work was done as part of a 3-month internship at Kings College London, and [Guy's & St Thomas Hospital's Genomics](https://www.guysandstthomas.nhs.uk) Innovation Unit (GIU) in London.
+The project was supervised by [Dr Ali Raza Awan](https://www.linkedin.com/in/ali-awan-phd-51041860/?originalSubdomain=uk), the GIU lead.

 ### Abstract